bellan/VVXAnalysis/README.md

 W --> jj object or VVS tag-jets or other vector boson decays.
 The input of the analysis are patuples produced for H --> ZZ --> 4l and the idea is to collaborate with that team to extend the pool of samples to fully match our needs too.

-The Multi Boson work-flow then foreseens the production of ROOT tree files, filled with objects like muons, electrons, jets, vector bosons, described by relatively simple data formats (step: tree production).
+The Multi Boson work-flow then foreseen the production of ROOT tree files, filled with objects like muons, electrons, jets, vector bosons, described by relatively simple data formats (step: tree production).
 The actual analysis is then performed on TTrees.
 For this step I implemented a C++ framework that put the user in the condition of immediately start an analysis, even on a laptop, and provided the samples are stored locally, to work off-line (step: tree analysis).